 Citi Double Cash vs. Chase Freedom Unlimited spending example

-Why should you get Citi Double Cash?
+Why should you get the Citi Double Cash?

-A full 18 months to pay off a transfer balance can contribute a lot to your peace of mind (13.99 – 23.99 percent variable APR thereafter).
-But you should be prepared to end the debt cycle and pay your balances in full if you want to maximize this card’s 2 percent rewards.
+A full 18 months to pay off a transferred balance can contribute a lot to your peace of mind (17.74 percent to 27.74 percent variable APR thereafter), but you should be prepared to end the debt cycle and pay your balances in full if you want to maximize the card’s up to 2 percent in cash back rewards.

 Recommended credit score

-Why should you get Chase Freedom Unlimited?
+Why should you get the Chase Freedom Unlimited?

 Recommended credit score